FREQUENTLY ASKED QUESTIONS

 Causes of infertility

-If you have been trying to conceive for more than a year unsuccessfully you may have a fertility issue.
-Around one in six couples experience some difficulty in achieving a pregnancy, but the good news is that we can help those struggling to achieve their dream of starting a family.
+If you have been trying to conceive for more than a year unsuccessfully, then you may have a fertility issue.
+Around one in six couples experience some difficulty in achieving a pregnancy.
+But, the good news is that we can help those struggling to achieve their dream of starting a family.

 Did you know?